-- What does the OS look like? to the user?

-- What services does an operating system provide?
+- What does the OS look like? → to the user - What services does an operating system provide?

 - Memory Management

-- Process Management
+- · Process Management

 - File Management

 - I/O System Management

 - Protection & Security

-Review: Operating System Two Roles
+Review: Operating System Consider Roles:

-- Operating System - " A machine that (1) emulates the hardware and (2) provides a nice programming environment for [multiple] 'activities' (processes) in the - System.
-Definition: A process is an activity in the system a running program, an activity that may need 'services' (we will cover this concept in detail next week).
+- Intermediary, manager and protector. - (1) Emulates the hardware extending the 'machine' and - (2) Provides a nice (and safe) programming environment for - (3) [multiple] 'activities' (processes) in the system.

+Definition: A process is an activity in the system - a running program, an activity that may need 'services' (we will cover this concept in detail next week).